نوع مقاله : مقاله پژوهشی

 Introduction

-Banks play a vital role in the economy by granting credit and facilities to individuals, institutions, and businesses, which are essential for economic growth and stability.
-Loans from banks allow individuals and businesses to obtain loans for a variety of purposes, such as buying housing, starting or developing a business, and investing in education, among others.
-Access to credit is especially important for businesses, as It allows them to finance their operating costs, procure inventory, and expand their workforce.
-Without the possibility of obtaining a loan, many businesses face challenges in their path to growth or even survival, which limits job creation and overall economic development.
-For individuals, credit also provides opportunities for important life events such as buying a house or financing for education, which can lead to long-term financial security and well-being.
-Various tools have been provided to identify the health of banks.
-The Camels rating system is a vital tool used by experts and researchers in the field of finance to assess the financial health and stability of banks.
-The Camels model evaluates banks based on six key components, which include capital adequacy, asset quality, management quality, revenue, liquidity, and market risk sensitivity.
-This assessment can have an impact on the growth of banks' credibility, as it directly affects its ability to lend and attract investors.
-Banks with strong banking health ratings generally have better access to capital markets, enabling them to offer more credit to the public.
-A high capital adequacy rating ensures that banks have enough capital to absorb potential losses. which supports lending activities.
-Good asset quality indicates that the bank's loan portfolio is relatively risk-free, making it more inclined to lend credit to borrowers.
-In addition, a bank with strong management and revenue is better equipped to deal with economic challenges and deliver sustainable credit growth.
+Banks play a vital role in the economy by providing credit and loans to individuals, institutions, and businesses—an essential element for economic growth and stability.
+Bank loans enable individuals and firms to finance various objectives such as purchasing homes, starting or expanding businesses, and investing in education.
+Access to credit is particularly crucial for businesses, allowing them to fund operating expenses, maintain inventories, and expand their workforce.
+Without access to bank loans, many firms face obstacles to growth or even survival, limiting overall employment and economic development.
+For individuals, credit provides opportunities for major life events such as buying homes or covering educational expenses, thereby contributing to long-term financial security and well-being.
+To assess the health and stability of banks, various tools have been developed.
+The CAMELS rating system is a vital instrument used by financial experts and researchers to evaluate the financial soundness and stability of banks.
+This model assesses banks based on six key components: Capital Adequacy, Asset Quality, Management Quality, Earnings, Liquidity, and Sensitivity to Market Risk.
+Such an evaluation can affect banks’ credit growth, since it directly influences their lending capacity and attractiveness to investors.
+Banks with strong financial health ratings generally enjoy better access to capital markets, enabling them to extend greater credit to customers.
+A high capital adequacy rating ensures sufficient capital reserves to absorb potential losses, supporting lending operations.
+High asset quality indicates a relatively low-risk loan portfolio, increasing the bank’s willingness to provide credit.
+Moreover, banks with strong management and earnings are better equipped to face economic challenges and maintain sustainable credit expansion.

 Hypotheses

-H1: Capital adequacy affects the facilities received by bank customers.
+H1.
+Capital adequacy affects the amount of loans received by bank customers.

-H6: Sensitivity to market risks affects the facilities received by bank customers.
+H6.
+Sensitivity to market risk affects the amount of loans received by bank customers.

-H9: Competition in the banking industry affects the relationship between the quality of management and the facilities received by the bank's customers.
+H9.
+Competition in the banking industry affects the relationship between management quality and customer loans.

-H11: Competition in the banking industry affects the relationship between the quality of liquidity and the facilities received by the bank's customers.
+H11.
+Competition in the banking industry affects the relationship between liquidity quality and customer loans.

 Research Methodology